The Box of Delights (TV series): Reception

-The BBC TV production of The Box of Delights won three British Academy of Film & Television Arts awards (BAFTAs) and a Royal Television Society award: The serial was nominated for five BAFTAs - for best Children's Programme, Video Cameraman, Graphics, Video Lighting and VTR Editor; and won three - for best Children's Programme, VTR Editor and Video Lighting.
+The BBC TV production of The Box of Delights won three British Academy of Film & Television Arts awards (BAFTAs) and a Royal Television Society award.
+The series was nominated for five BAFTAs - for best Children's Programme, Video Cameraman, Graphics, Video Lighting and VTR Editor; and won three - for best Children's Programme, VTR Editor and Video Lighting.
 The Royal Television Society award was won for Technique, for Robin Lobb and the BBC Special Effects team.

 In the mid-1980s the BBC made concerted efforts into making productions for international sale, and the success of The Box of Delights on PBS in the U.S. led to commissioning of further fantasy series, in particular The Chronicles of Narnia (1988–90).

 In 2015, Radio Times magazine reported that amongst its audience:

 The Box of Delights made a big impression on those who saw it when it originally aired more than three decades ago on BBC1.
 Mainly because it somehow managed to be the image of snowy Edwardian chocolate-box perfection, and pretty bloody creepy at the same time...The incidental music and special effects — while nostalgic for those who revere, say, Peter Davison-era Doctor Who — do seem dated to 21st-century kids dazzled by CGI.
-But the whole thing is carried off with such innovative spirit and charm that it really doesn't matter."
+But the whole thing is carried off with such innovative spirit and charm that it really doesn't matter.

-The children's author Piers Torday noted that the series was his first experience of "appointment to view" television, stating "The early special effects in the style of Doctor Who were as stardust to my young eyes...It wasn't only the state-of-the-art animation and the compelling performances that captured my imagination, but also the magic of the story."
+The children's author Piers Torday noted that the series was his first experience of "appointment to view" television, stating that "the early special effects in the style of Doctor Who were as stardust to my young eyes...It wasn't only the state-of-the-art animation and the compelling performances that captured my imagination, but also the magic of the story".

-Simon Brew, reviewing the series for Den of Geek! in 2011 was of the opinion that although dated in some respects, the festive atmosphere and story contribute to its continued appeal:
+Simon Brew, reviewing the series for Den of Geek in 2011 was of the opinion that although dated in some respects, the festive atmosphere and story contribute to its continued appeal:

 Inevitably, under greater scrutiny, it's not hard to see the Sellotape holding it all together in places.
 There's also a lull in the middle of the story that's hard to ignore, and cliffhangers that are barely worthy of the name.
 But there's also a strong drama, with surprisingly broad appeal here.
 It benefits from such a large cast...the ambition of the production, and the weaving in of practical effects, animation, and some computer work, is quite excellent...Most of all, though, it just works.
 It has a strange quality, in that it just feels so right, that it doesn't require being picked at and pulled apart.
-It is what it is, and in this case, that means it remains one of the most magical Yuletide dramas that the BBC has ever made."
+It is what it is, and in this case, that means it remains one of the most magical Yuletide dramas that the BBC has ever made.